opencog/link-grammar/README.md

 The current GitHub version is intended for developers (including anyone who is willing to provide a fix, a new feature or an improvement).
-The tip of the master branch is often unstable, and can sometimes have bad code in it as it is under developement.
+The tip of the master branch is often unstable, and can sometimes have bad code in it as it is under development.
 It also needs installing of development tools that are not installed by default.
 Due to these reason the use of the GitHub version is discouraged for regular end users.